 Occasionally your shoulder or arm may also feel weak and you may have reduced movement in your shoulder.
 Some people feel clicking or catching when they move their shoulder.

-How are rotator cuff disorders diagnosed?
+How are rotator cuff injuries and disorders diagnosed?

 Your doctor may be able to find out what is causing your rotator cuff disorder just by talking to you and examining your shoulder.
 They usually start by asking questions about your shoulder.
 These questions may include when your shoulder problems started, whether you have had any specific injury and what aggravates your shoulder problem.